mcelayir/mcelayir.github.io/_posts/2020-10-26-cloud-computing-and--serverless.md

 <b>PaaS:</b> Platform to deploy, run and manage applications without dealing with the infrasturcture

-<b>FaaS:<b> Platform to deploy, run and functions in response to events without dealing with any sort of hardware
+<b>FaaS:</b> Platform to deploy, run and functions in response to events without dealing with any sort of hardware

 ### Benefits of serverless